We don’t give information or advice about most matters to do with the building or sale of houses or land.

 Disputes with lawyers, conveyancers and estate agents

 Real estate agents must have a process in place for handling complaints from consumers.
 They must tell you about they handle disputes when you sign up to use their services.
-The Consumer Affairs site has information about .
-You can but you will need to try to sort the matter out with the estate agent first.
+The Consumer Affairs site has information about how to sort out a dispute with an .
+You can make a complaint to Consumer but you will need to try to sort the matter out with the estate agent first.

 Disclaimer: The material in this print-out relates to the law as it applies in the state of Victoria.
 It is intended as a general guide only.
 Readers should not act on the basis of any material in this print-out without getting legal advice about their own particular situations.
 Victoria Legal Aid disclaims any liability howsoever caused to any person in respect of any action taken in reliance on the contents of the publication.